isomerpages/govtech-stp/_faq/2-app-process-residents-sg.md

 A fast lane traveller departing for China can make an appointment in advance at certain clinics in Singapore for a pre-departure test at the traveller’s cost.
 The traveller must take the test within 48 hours before departure, and obtain a health certificate of having tested negative for COVID-19.

-The list of clinics that can perform pre-departure COVID-19 tests is at **ANNEX B**.
+The list of clinics that can perform pre-departure COVID-19 tests is at <a href="#annexb">**ANNEX B**</a>.
 Testing for fast lane arrangements can only be carried out at these clinics.
 An eligible fast lane traveller can contact the clinic directly for testing.

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight.